tableau/embedding-playbook/index.md

 **[SAML, OpenID, Active Directory, Kerberos](https://help.tableau.com/current/server/en-us/security_auth.htm)** - For environments that already use one of these systems, they can be leveraged to achieve Single Sign-On (and to leverage database security in the case of Kerberos).

-**Tableau Viz Lightning web component** - An easy and flexible way to quickly bring Tableau visualizations into Salesforce.
-Drag and drop the Tableau Viz Lightning web component in any Salesforce page, and paste the embedded URL of any Tableau view.
-Uses the Tableau permissions you have set up.
-[Embedding Tableau views into Salesforce](https://help.tableau.com/current/pro/desktop/en-us/embed_ex_lwc.htm) gives you the insight of Tableau dashboards where sales people are spending their time, filtered to the correct account/opportunity/etc.
+**[Tableau Viz Lightning web component](https://www.tableau.com/products/viz-lightning-web-component-salesforce)** - Makes it easy to [Embed Tableau views into Salesforce Lightning pages](https://help.tableau.com/current/pro/desktop/en-us/embed_ex_lwc.htm).
+The Tableau Viz Lightning web component is available from the Salesforce AppExchange.
+To embed a view, you simply drag and drop the Tableau Viz Lightning web component onto the page and then provide the URL for the Tableau view.
+You can embed Tableau views from Tableau Server, Tableau Online, or Tableau Public.

 **Mobile App Bootstrap** - Samples/Templates for embedding in mobile apps.
 A great way to get up and running if you have mobile apps and want to include Tableau content or if you want a customized mobile experience for Tableau.